Rajah01/Alarm.bat/README.md

  &nbsp; &nbsp; &nbsp; &nbsp;Notes:
 Configure User Variables on lines 4-26 of &#34;Alarm.bat&#34;
-Reset the Alarm system after changes to Alarm config, Power Config, Locale, or CodePage: &#34;Alarm.bat /B&#34;
+Reset the Alarm system after changes to Power Config, Locale, or CodePage: &#34;Alarm.bat /B&#34;
 External file &#34;bell.exe&#34; (bundled herewith) is used by default instead of cmd.exe.
 Bell.exe is Cmd.exe &nbsp;with a bell icon, to distinguish Alarms from ordinary CMD sessions in the Taskbar.
 For a &#34;pure&#34;
  &nbsp;standalone BATch with no external dependencies, replace bell.exe with cmd.exe (erase &#34;REM &#34;